Bug #11976

 [Uploaded from CHIRP next-20250509]

-Updated by Dan Smith 8 days ago
+Updated by Dan Smith about 2 months ago

 So, I was not able to reproduce this with an FT3DR (which is the exact same driver and memory map, but obviously some internal differences in the radio itself).